ivanmmurciaua/R1DO-wallet/README.md

 # safekey-wallet
-A very simple wallet for normies using Safe + Passkeys
+A very simple EVM wallet for normies using Safe + Passkeys